 If you’re looking to find well-paid, in-demand, and meaningful work in the healthcare field, becoming an Occupational Therapy Assistant (OTA) may be an ideal fit for you.
-Job growth for OTAs is projected to increase by a massive 29% from 2016 to 2026, compared with an average of 7% across all other professions.
-Becoming an OTA also positions you with one of the best-paying jobs you can get with an Associate’s degree—with a median annual wage of $59,310 and top-earners in the field bringing home over $80,000 a year.
-In addition, occupational therapy assistants make their living helping others, which is just one of the many reasons OTAs report high levels of job satisfaction.
+Job growth for OTAs is projected to increase by a massive 34% from 2020 to 2030, compared with an average of 7% across all other professions.
+Becoming an OTA also positions you with one of the best-paying jobs you can get with an associate’s degree—with a median annual wage of $61,730, and top-earners in the field bringing home over $80,000 a year.
+In addition, OTAs make their living helping others, which is just one of the many reasons OTAs report high levels of job satisfaction.

-If you are considering becoming an OTA, the first step is to find the right program for you.
-There are many factors to take into account when selecting an occupational therapy assistant school, including accreditation, prerequisites, program length, cost, and more.
-To help you find the perfect fit, we’ve put together a list of the top nine things you need to know when considering occupational therapy assistant schools.
+If you are considering becoming an OTA, the first step is to find what schools offer occupational therapy assistant programs.
+Consider when selecting the best OTA school for you, including accreditation, prerequisites, program length, cost, and more.
+To help you find the perfect fit, we’ve put together a list of the top nine things you need to know when considering OTA schools.
 By paying attention to these key factors, we hope you’ll be empowered to find the best OTA program for you.

-It’s also important to keep in mind that you must graduate from an ACOTE accredited program in order to be eligible to sit for the National Board for Certification in Occupational Therapy exam (we’ll talk more about the exam later in this article).
+It’s also important to keep in mind that you must graduate from an ACOTE accredited program in order to be eligible to sit for the National Board for Certification in Occupational Therapy exam.
 And if you want to apply for financial aid, or at some point you choose to transfer your credits to another school, you’ll need to be enrolled in a program with institutional accreditation.

-Program costs can vary greatly between different occupational therapy assistant schools, so it’s a good idea to research tuition fees before you decide to apply.
+Program costs can vary greatly between different OTA schools, so it’s a good idea to research tuition fees before you decide to apply.
 Most programs offer some level of financial aid, but the types and amounts of scholarships and grants can vary greatly—both between programs and from state to state.
 At Joyce, we are committed to making college accessible and affordable, and we offer a variety of financial aid options for those who qualify.
 If you are seriously considering an OTA program, make sure to meet with a Financial Aid Representative to see if you qualify for tuition assistance.
-You can also check out the AOTA’s website for some helpful information on scholarships and loans, and a guide on how to pay for college.

 If you are trying to choose the best program format for you, make sure to reflect on your personal needs and learning style.
 What kind of format will work best with your schedule?
 Do you learn better in a hands-on environment or through explanation?
 Does one-on-one interaction with your instructors matter to you?